Vatican Museums: Galleria degli Arazzi

 The children who were slaughtered came to be known as the Holy Innocents and were later venerated as the first martyrs of the Christian church.

 The theme is graphically depicted in not one but two large tapestries, which hang in the Galleria degli Arazzi (Gallery of the Tapestries) in the Vatican Museums.
-They are part of a group known as the Scuola Nuova to distinguish them from the celebrated tapestries in the Pinacoteca, which were based on cartoons by Raphael (1483-1520).

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and